 Pepperdine and Department of Justice Announce Swift Certain Fair Resource Center

-The SCF Center is led by Dr. Angela Hawken, associate professor of economics and policy analysis and James Q. Wilson Fellow, and Dr. Jonathan Kulick, senior project director, at the School of Public Policy.
+The SCF Center is led by Angela Hawken, associate professor of economics and policy analysis and James Q. Wilson Fellow, and Jonathan Kulick, senior project director at the School of Public Policy.
 Hawken is the principal investigator of several studies that test SCF strategies to reduce recidivism and incarceration.
-She led the randomized controlled trials of HOPE probation in Hawaii and the SCF pilot in Seattle and advised Washington State in its statewide rollout of Swift and Certain.
+She led the randomized controlled trials of Hawaii’s Opportunity Probation with Enforcement and the SCF pilot in Seattle and advised Washington State in its statewide rollout of Swift and Certain.

 “Our goal is to improve the legitimacy of the corrections system,” said Hawken.
-“It is possible to have less punishment and less crime but each component of SCF (Swiftness, Certainty, and Fairness) is central to that goal.
-We help jurisdictions improve the speed of their operations; no one should languish in jail unnecessarily pending a hearing.
+“It is possible to have less punishment and less crime, but each component of SCF (Swiftness, Certainty, and Fairness) is central to that goal.
+We help jurisdictions improve the speed of their operations.
 We help jurisdictions develop clearly articulated procedures so that responses are predictable.
 And equally important, we work on innovations to improve fairness and equal protection, with a goal to eliminate status quo race/ethnic disparities in sanctions.”

 The first SCF workshops were held on July 17 in Malibu and August 4 at the University’s Washington, D.C., campus.